grocerycrud/documentation/3.x/getting_started/migrating-from-v2-to-v3.md

 was made to provide a more familiar structure for the public assets folder.

 ## PHP Configuration Changes
 -   `hash_in_url` configuration is renamed to `url_history` .
 The URLs doesn’t follow the structure to have hashes into the end.
-Instead they have the slash as a normal URL behaviour.
-For example: `admin/customers/edit/123` instead of: `admin/customers#/edit/123`.
-Also the default value for `url_history` is now `false` instead of `true` that was before
+Instead, they have the slash as a normal URL behaviour.
+For example: `admin/customers/edit/123` instead of:
+`admin/customers#/edit/123` that we've previously had.
+Also, the default value for `url_history` is now `false` instead of `true` that was before.
 - Introducing new configuration with name `publish_events` which allow more details to the frontend JavaScript actions.
+The default value for this configuration is `false` since this is used from more advanced users.
 - `skin` configuration is now used for ‘light’ and ‘dark’ skin and we use the `theme` for the configuration of the theming.
 For example: `’theme’ ⇒ ‘bootstrap-v5’,` `’skin’ ⇒ ‘dark’`
 - `text_editor_type` is now removed.
 -   PHP Configuration `date_format` is removed. no more date configuration from the backend (e.g. UK-date or US-date).
-The date will be transformed into the frontend from the language and with the locale (trying to guest the best possible mapping)
+The date will be transformed into the frontend from the language and with the locale by trying to guest the best possible mapping.
+We appreciate any feedback on date formatting as it is an area that we are always looking to improve.
 - PHP Configuration `remember_quick_search` is removed as we always remember our search values into the frontend
-- PHP Configuration `optimize_sql_queries` is now defaulting to false
+- PHP Configuration `optimize_sql_queries` is now defaulting to `false`

-## PHP changes
+## Library API changes
 - setActionButtonMultiple `iconName` instead of `cssClassIcon`
 - setActionButton  `iconName` instead of `cssClassIcon`
+- We have removed the functions: **`unsetBootstrap` , `unsetJquery`, `unsetJqueryUi`, `unsetReact` instead use the `unsetCssTheme`, `unsetCssIcons`, `unsetCssThirdParty`**

+## New features
 - new functions `unsetColumnsButton` and `setColumnsButton`
 - new function `setMasterDetail`
 - new function `unsetTools`